drazdra/UNN/README.md

 We just take them and.. stack them together for each token!
 So our token table becomes much wider (than it was per head or at the start).
 Each row (which is one token) holds now all token interpretations from all attention heads.

 And now it's as if each token were represented by its smaller reflections in multiple smaller mirrors - attention heads.
 This way we got a "faceted" view of each separate token.

-Of course, in reality, these "facets" have redundancy, as attention heads could grasp *similar* patterns and compare/interpret more or less the same things in the end.
+Of course, in reality, these "facets" have redundancy, as attention heads could grasp *similar* patterns and compare/interpret more or less the same thing in the end.
 Making attention heads do something totally different is a separate task.
 Usually, developers try various tricks in an attempt to get rid of the redundancy.
 Like initializing the heads with different random noise, switching off some heads during training, splitting the tokens between the heads by some rules, overlapping their attention, and so on and so forth. *And here, a single flexible attention head could be really nice..* :).

-But do you remember what i told you about transformers?
+But do you remember what i told you about Transformers?
 It feels like somebody just liked copy-pasting a lot :).

 Also, earlier, i said that the context is always fixed and we can't come up with a totally new pattern.
 This copy-paste approach *patches* it by creating multiple interpretations where things can differ. *Yet* they all still just *morph* the existing context, the same pattern.
 They do not cross-talk.
 They move only forward, even if they do it in different ways.